noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [When you fucking fight!
 You have to start with introducing yourselves and then, you ready your stances!
 And now, you’re telling me that you acted like trash and surprised attacked them...
-Are you trying to embarrass me!!?!]
+Are you trying to embarrass me?!]

 That’s probably the aesthetics of fighting for the War King.